dboland77/forum-post-analysis/README.md

 https://stackoverflow.com/questions/53849710/react-vx-chart-react-does-not-recognize-the-xscale-prop-on-a-dom-element

 - Controlling the height of the chart element when using a responsive or grid layout was tricky they kept rendering infinite height and generating an error on the <rect> component with attribute height: A negative value is not valid (Due to Parent Container passing a lower height than min of 150 and rect going negative).
-I have gone with fixed component sizes and grid for n<10000
+I have gone with fixed component sizes and grid.

 ---
 ## Learning / Snaglist